 Jo qualified as a solicitor in 1996.
 She worked for the Serious Fraud Office and the Crown Prosecution Service (CPS), latterly as a crown court advocate.
 She was called to the Bar in 2005 and has practised at Devon Chambers since then.

-She was appointed Queen’s Counsel in 2018.
+She was appointed King’s Counsel in 2018.
 She was the first barrister practising solely from chambers in Plymouth to be made silk and is the first female silk in Plymouth.

 Since taking silk, Jo has built upon the substantial practice in heavyweight crime that she enjoyed as a junior and has cemented her reputation as one of the most sought-after barristers on the Western Circuit.
 She is regularly instructed by both the prosecution and the defence in crimes of the utmost gravity.
 She has a particular specialism in child cruelty and child fatality cases, and cases involving complex medical issues.
 She is well known for the care with which she handles cases involving young and vulnerable witnesses and defendants.